History of The Bethesda Center

 - 2008: Early that year, Michael Ryan became Bethesda Center’s Executive Director.

 - 2010: In August, Peggy Galloway became Bethesda Center’s Executive Director.

 Bethesda’s leadership in providing services to the homeless throughout Forsyth County continues.
-Its mission to “provide supportive services leading to independent living” gives hope to countless men and women annually as moving from homelessness to housing become a reality.
+Our mission to “create opportunities daily, through emergency and supportive services empowering individuals to lead stable lives,” gives hope to countless men and women annually as moving from homelessness to housing become a reality.